fernando-mc/redmondpython.com/content/day_one_lesson.md

 Let's take a break.
 We've covered a lot!

-#### Comments and new lines
+#### Comments and New Lines

-Copy and paste the following code into a new file and save it as `mayors.py`.
+Below is an example of how to use comments and insert new lines:

 ~~~
 # The pound sign is used as a comment character in Python.
 Programmers